NicolasH-L/TeriTeriAdventures/README.md

 Repo for TeriTeri Adventures
 <br>

-## Vous devez télécharger manuellement le package de base TextMeshPro dans Unity, car il y a eu beaucoup de bug avec Git.
+## Si vous avez un problème avec le package TextMeshPro, vous devez le réimporter manuellement dans Unity, car il y a eu beaucoup de bug avec Git.
 ## Le jeu commence par la scène "WelcomeScreenMenu"

 ### English :
-## You'll need to manually download the TextMeshPro package in Unity.
-There was a lot of bug with Git during the development phase
+## If you have problem with TextMeshPro package in Unity, you'll need to manually reimport it again because there was a lot of bug with Git during the development phase.
 ## The game starts with the "WelcomeScreenMenu" scene

 <br>